-- Two-hour delay, school will begin at 10:15 a.m. for HS/MS; 10:00 a.m. for elementary. - Half-day Kindergarten will attend on delayed days and dismiss at their regular time. - Bus routes will begin 2 hours later than daily pick up times
+- Two-hour delay, school will begin at 10:15 a.m. for HS/MS; 10:00 a.m. for elementary. - Bus routes will begin 2 hours later than daily pick up times

 A delayed start-of-school announcement will be made via the Christian Academy Emergency Alert System.